Charged particle motion and radiation in strong electromagnetic fields: Introduction

-where $\Energy_0$ is the initial energy of the electron beam and $I_0$ the laser intensity.
-In the latter two geometries, the laser is simultaneously accelerator and target~\cite{bell.prl.2008}.
+where $\Energy_0$ is the initial energy of the electron beam and $I_0$ the laser intensity. {It is also possible to use the electron beam to generate high-energy photons, which then collide with the high-intensity laser: see \cref{sec:PhotonPhoton}.} In the latter two geometries, the laser is simultaneously accelerator and target~\cite{bell.prl.2008}.
 The requirement that the laser fields be strong enough to accelerate the electrons, from rest, to suitably high energies means that there is a different scaling of quantum parameter with laser intensity.
 Assuming that the Lorentz factor $\gamma \simeq a_0$, which is a suitable estimate in both the laser-solid~\cite{wilks.prl.1992} and laser-laser cases~\cite{zeldovich.spu.1975}, we obtain

 for an interaction driven primarily by a laser, rather than an electron beam.
 See detailed discussion in \cref{sec:Dynamics}.